Cockburn Cement Limited (CCL)

 Under the CODMP, residents from areas bound by Stock Road in the West, Beeliar Drive in the north, Fanstone and Fancote Avenues in the south and Kogolup Lake in the east, volunteered to report odour or dust impacts they experienced or witnessed.
 The plan sought to identify where dust and odours were coming from, contributing weather conditions, who was impacted and to what extent.

-DWER also used particle monitors and LiDAR data to identify possible sources of dust emissions.
-These monitors determined dust concentrations and assessed sources of dust in the area, including tracking of dust plumes.
+DWER also used particle monitors and LiDAR data to identify possible sources of dust emissions, their concentrations and the tracking of dust plumes.
 Dust deposition samples collected between March and May 2019 were analysed by the ChemCentre.

-- CCL was confirmed as one of several sources of odours impacting the community.
+- CCL was confirmed as one of several odour sources impacting the community

-The key finding for dust was that there are several dust sources impacting the area, making it difficult to clearly identify the specific sources.
+- there were several dust sources impacting the community, making it difficult to clearly identify the specific sources.

-These results formed part of the ongoing investigation into emissions in the Cockburn area.
-We wish to thank the 69 volunteers who logged their odour and dust reports in 2019 and look forward to sharing DWER’s reports with them soon now that the first prosecution case has been decided (see ‘Enforcement action’ section below).
+The results from the CODMP form part of the ongoing investigation into emissions in the Cockburn area.
+DWER acknowledges the efforts of 69 community volunteers who logged their odour and dust reports in 2019.

 In August 2019, CCL submitted a report (as a condition of its licence) that identified the source and cause of the odour from the Munster premises and proposed solutions where appropriate.
 DWER subsequently engaged an international expert in cement and lime manufacturing to conduct a peer-review of CCL’s report.

-In addition to the work undertaken as part of the Cockburn Area Air Monitoring Plan, DWER has also been conducting its own dust and odour analysis and investigations.
-This includes:
+Further to the Cockburn Area Air Monitoring Plan, DWER also conducted its own dust and odour analysis and investigations.
+This included:

 - investigation into emissions that occurred during the 2018/19 and 2019/20 summer periods.